 Throughout the first week of October, Mental Illness Awareness Week allows advocates to educate the public on mental health conditions and conquer the social stigma around getting mental health care.
 Established by Congress in 1990, Mental Illness Awareness Week harmonizes with World Mental Health Day on October 10.

 According to the National Alliance on Mental Illness, about one in five adults in the United States experience mental illness each year.
 Problems range from depression and anxiety to substance abuse.

 It is heartbreaking knowing so many Americans are suffering from mental health disorders.
 What’s most disturbing is that so many of our community members do not receive the care they desperately need and deserve.
 That’s why the We Level Up treatment center has developed a college student rehab scholarship program.
-We hope this can be a start to helping others, said Ryan Zofay, founder of Level Up Development Series.
+We hope this can be a start to helping others.
+Mental health illness awareness week is the ideal time to reflect on the help available to those suffering, said Ryan Zofay, founder of Level Up Development Series.

 “Mental illness is nothing to be ashamed of.
 It is a medical problem, just like heart disease or diabetes.”American Psychiatric Association

-Mental illnesses are among the most prevalent health conditions in the United States.
+Mental health illness awareness week reminds us that, mental illnesses are among the most prevalent health conditions in the United States.